tasmota/docs/docs/Bluetooth_MI32.md

 - 228 - on disconnect, returns no buffer data
 - 229 - on status, returns error code as byte buffer

+!!! tip

+    By default the synchronization between the BLE framework and Berry happens every 50 milliseconds, which should be enough for the majority of use cases.
+For very fast BLE devices it can be necessary to use Berrys `fast_loop` to trigger this at maximum speed (of about every 5 milliseconds).
+This is typically done in an init function of a class like that:
+    `tasmota.add_fast_loop(/-> BLE.loop())`

 ### Berry examples